 Included In The Box

 - Cup with thermal sleeve and lid

 Would I pay £20 for a coffee cup?
 Not ordinarily, but for this cup, I would.
-Disability friendly cups are embarrassing usually plastic things and finding a standard cup that suit my list of requirements is difficult.
+Disability-friendly cups are embarrassing usually plastic things and finding a standard cup that suits my list of requirements is difficult.
 I had made peace with carrying an extra shirt so that when I spill my drink down my shirt I can change.

 It is a beautiful cup and everyone in my house wants one.
 Highly recommended.